10 Sources

 Copy Link

-Meta unveils V-JEPA 2, an advanced AI 'world model' designed to understand and predict physical interactions, potentially revolutionizing robotics and autonomous systems.
+Meta unveils V-JEPA 2, an advanced AI 'world model' designed to understand physical rules and predict real-world interactions, potentially revolutionizing robotics and autonomous systems.

 Source: SiliconANGLE